Gift card recipient flow

 - Read FAQ for more gotchas.

-- Read Section reference → Featured product for general PDP composition.
+- Read Section reference → Product and collection sections for general PDP composition.